Michigan GOP advances bill to make ballot drives harder

 The 10 percent threshold would be an “administrative nightmare,” said Genevieve Marnon, legislative director for the anti-abortion group, which has successfully organized several ballot initiatives over the years.

-“But more importantly I don’t know that our volunteers at Right to Life of Michigan really want all of their names and addresses listed on a search database at the secretary of state,” she said.
+“But more importantly I don’t know that our volunteers at Right to Life of Michigan really want all of their names and addresses listed on a searchable database with the secretary of state,” she said.
 “I think it’s going to deter a whole lot of people from volunteering to do this.”

+ACLU voting rights strategist Sharon Dolente said similar geographic distribution rules have been struck down by courts.
+Michigan, she said, has “wide variation” in the number of registered voters in each congressional district, a difference of more than 100,000 between the top and bottom.

 But John Bursch, a lawyer speaking on behalf of a number of business organizations, said 16 other states have similar requirements, including four that specify signature limits by congressional district.